github/docs/content/code-security/secret-scanning/introduction/supported-secret-scanning-patterns.md

 * **Provider**—name of the token provider.{% ifversion fpt or ghec %}
 * **Partner**—token for which leaks are reported to the relevant token partner.
 Applies to public repositories only.
 * **User**—token for which leaks are reported to users on {% data variables.product.prodname_dotcom %}.{% ifversion secret-scanning-non-provider-patterns %}
-  * Applies to public repositories, and to private repositories where {% data variables.product.prodname_GH_advanced_security %}, {% data variables.product.prodname_secret_scanning %}.
+  * Applies to public repositories, and to private repositories where {% data variables.product.prodname_GH_advanced_security %} and {% data variables.product.prodname_secret_scanning %} are enabled.
   * Includes high confidence tokens, which relate to supported patterns and specified custom patterns, as well as non-provider tokens such as private keys, which usually have a higher ratio of false positives.
   * For {% data variables.product.prodname_secret_scanning %} to scan for non-provider patterns, the detection of non-provider patterns must be enabled for the repository or the organization.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/configuring-secret-scanning-for-your-repositories)."
   {% data reusables.secret-scanning.non-provider-patterns-beta %}{% endif %}{% endif %}{% ifversion ghes %}